Department Honors Program

 The program consists of three parts.
 In the spring of the junior year, department honors students take a research methods seminar (ECON 460 Research Methods I) in which they learn the tools of economic research, develop a thesis topic and literature review, and choose an advisor.
 This course is also a lower-level elective for economics majors.

 In the fall of senior year, honors students write a thesis under the guidance of their advisor.
 The thesis counts as course credit (ECON 462 Honors Directed Research), and also an upper-level elective course for economics majors.
 In the spring of senior year, students prepare a presentation to be given at the College’s Academic Conference, and provide guidance to the juniors in the research methods class.
 This is a half-course overload called ECON 461 Research Methods II.
 To be granted honors at graduation, students must meet the standards in each course.

-To be considered, four copies of the following materials must be submitted to Babette Mahoney, the department’s administrative assistant (Stein 519), by Friday, Oct.
-6, 2017 at noon:
+To be considered, email the following materials to Babette Mahoney, the department’s administrative assistant.

 - An unofficial transcript printed out by you from STAR.
 Make sure it is fully legible.